 Apple cardholders will receive an APR between 14.74% to 25.74%, depending on creditworthiness.
 Apple aims to approve as many borrowers as possible, meaning many potential cardholders with subprime credit scores may be approved for an Apple Card, despite struggling to obtain other popular credit cards.

 Additional perks of the Apple Card include the ability to set up a family card, instantly available customer service, and the ability to pay for Apple products over time without interest.
+There is also no Apple Card foreign transaction fee.

 Apple cardholders also have access to digital budgeting tools.
 This includes the color-coded spending history that allows you to track purchases by category and the spending wheel that estimates interest charges, encouraging users to pay off their balance each month.
+Here are some of the other benefits as seen in this Apple Card review.

 Pros of the Apple Card

-- No annual fee, late, or foreign transaction fees.
+- No annual or late fees.

 - Budgeting tools encourage healthy spending.